yueyangdk/CarND-PID-Control-Project/README.md

 ![Simulator PID controller project](images/Simulator_PID.png)

 Click the "Select" button, and the car starts driving.
 You will see the debugging information on the PID controller terminal.
-A short video with the final parameters is [./video/final_param_video.mp4](./video/final_param_video.mp4).
+A short video for steering controller with final parameters is [./videos/param_no_throttle.mp4](./videos/param_no_throttle.mp4).

 ### Effect of the P, I, D components had in controller.